24 injured Libyan fighters will be treated in Boston; 6 more, in Germany

 Libya’s interim leaders declared their nation liberated last Sunday after the capture and killing of deposed dictator Moammar Gadhafi.

-Susan Rice, the U.S. ambassador to the United Nations, commended the NATO mission as putting Libya on a path to freedom but tempered her remarks with a word of caution.
+Susan Rice, the U.S. ambassador to the United Nations, said NATO’s mission puts Libya on a path to freedom.

 “We’re very concerned that, as we move forward, that the authorities make maximum effort to swiftly form an inclusive government that incorporates all aspects of Libyan society, and in which the rights of all Libyan people are fully and thoroughly respected, regardless of their gender, their religion, their region of origin,” Rice said.